Published

 Buying and selling with Knock

-Knock is a home trade-in service, which allows you to buy first and sell later.
-You list your old home on the open market, but Knock will buy your house for cash if it fails to sell the traditional way.
-Home trade-in services aren’t as fast as iBuyers, but they’re convenient and can potentially net you more money.
+With Knock, you list your old home on the open market, but Knock will buy your house for cash if it fails to sell the traditional way.
+Home trade-in services aren’t as fast as iBuyers, but they're convenient and can potentially net you more money.

 Buying with Knock